Public image of Mariah Carey: 2020s

 In the early 2020s, Carey and her songs have gone viral on TikTok.
 In 2019, her song "Obsessed" became a viral TikTok challenge where thousands of users recreated a clip of a user sobbing and dancing to the song.
 "Always Be My Baby" also went viral on the app, causing the song to chart on various charts including the TikTok Billboard Top 50 chart.
 Other songs which prompted viral challenges include "Fantasy", "It's a Wrap", and "Touch My Body".

 Carey's personal life continued to receive media coverage throughout the decade, including her break up after seven years together with Bryan Tanaka, who announced it through a statement on Instagram on Boxing Day in 2023, as well as the deaths of her mother and sister, who both died on the same day in August 2024.
-In December 2024, several media outlets began speculating about Carey's rumoured relationship with fellow American singer Anderson .Paak.
+In December 2024, several media outlets began speculating about Carey's rumoured relationship with fellow American singer Anderson .Paak, who worked with Carey on her then-upcoming sixteenth studio album, Here for It All (2025), and featured on the album's third single, "Play This Song".

+In February 2026, Carey's performance of Domenico Modugno's "Nel blu, dipinto di blu" and "Nothing Is Impossible" at the opening ceremony of the 2026 Winter Olympics caused controversy on social media, due to Carey not having Italian heritage, and accusations of lip syncing.
+In response, the director of the opening ceremony, Maria Laura Iascone, stated: "During all the ceremonies, in order to be on the safe side, we always record".
+Iascone praised Carey's performance, stating: "We were extremely happy and satisfied with her performance" where Carey "sang an Italian song, which people in the stadium felt deeply about".